 In Service Providers can be used as Provider Edge (PE) in IP MPLS networks aggregating many Customer Edge (CE) router devices.
 Its modularity and high port capacity allows the 7600 to work as both Layer2 aggregation and as Layer3 high performance router.

 In Service Provider networks one of the main concerns of network administrators is to protect the networking infrastructure from Denial of Service attacks.

 These DoS attacks are actually the most serious and popular security threat against Service Providers.
 Botnets are frequently the main source of such attacks.
-ICMP flooding, UDP flooding, spoofed addresses DoS, SYN attacks etc are a few examples of DoS or DDos (Distributed Denial of Service) attacks.
+ICMP attcks, UDP packet attacks, spoofed addresses DoS, SYN attacks etc are a few examples of DoS or DDos (Distributed Denial of Service) attacks.